-H. Increase groundwater recharge and storage by increasing decentralized infiltration by 30,000 AFY
+H. Increase groundwater recharge and storage by increasing decentralized infiltration by 80,000 AFY

-Increasing decentralized infiltration by 30,000 AFY is the second of two targets related to increasing groundwater recharge and storage.
+Increasing decentralized infiltration by 80,000 AFY is the second of two targets related to increasing groundwater recharge and storage.
 As previously mentioned, increased groundwater storage would improve local emergency, seasonal, annual, and long-term supply reliability.
 This target also highlights the importance of natural infrastructure.
+This target focuses on decentralized stormwater capture, which are structural and nonstructural projects related to smaller distributed recharge or direct use solutions (e.g., sub-regional infiltration, green streets, and cisterns).